Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 3. Navigate to **"Assets/Models/"** and select one of the \*.gltf files.
 4. Go to **"Assets/Scenes/"** and select and load the scene SteamAudio.
 5. Press play and **enjoy** your freshly loaded model!
+6. Please refer to the controls above for instructions on how to use the application.

 ![eavrInstructionsUnity](https://user-images.githubusercontent.com/32464520/235452874-126dcb11-d03a-4cb7-91bf-147377ab88e7.png)